dremio/dremio-cloud-tools/charts/dremio_v2/docs/Values-Reference.md

 By default, this value is set to `Azure Storage Account Name` and must be changed to a valid Azure Storage account name.

 Specify a valid datalake store name that Dremio has write access to.
-For the required permissions, please see the Azure Ac section of the Azure Data Lake Storage Gen1 documentation for Dremio.
+For the required permissions, please see the [Granting Azure Data Lake Store access](https://docs.dremio.com/data-sources/azure-data-lake-store.html#granting-azure-data-lake-store-access) section of the Azure Data Lake Storage Gen1 documentation for Dremio.

 #### `distStorage.azureStorage.filesystem`